-In Swabia, Maultaschen are the traditional dish associated with the Lenten commemoration of Maudy Thursday and Good Friday- During Lent, Catholics and other Christians are encouraged to refrain from eating meat.
-However Maultaschen are humorously associated with these days because the meat in the dish is concealed under the pasta dough and cannot be seen God.
-Among the anecdotal stories regarding the origin of the dish, one claims that Maultaschen were created by the Cistercian monks of Maulbron Abbey for that purpose.
-Indeed, a Swabian German nickname for the dish, Herrgottsbescheißerle, means “God’s little bullshitters”.
+In Swabia, Maultaschen is the traditional dish associated with the Lenten commemoration of Maudy Thursday and Good Friday.
+During Lent, Catholics and other Christians are encouraged to refrain from eating meat.
+However Maultaschen are humorously associated with these days because the meat in the dish is concealed in the pasta dough and therefore cannot be seen God.
+Among the anecdotal stories regarding the origin of the dish, one claim is that Maultaschen was created by the Cistercian monks of Maulbron Abbey for this very purpose.
+The Swabian German nickname for the dish, Herrgottsbescheißerle, means “God’s little bullshitters”.
 LINK

 Dough: 500 g flour, 4 eggs, water (amount depends on size of eggs).
 Sift the flour into a bowl and make a large indention in the center.
 Break the eggs into the center and slowly mix the eggs into the flour with a fork, beginning in the middle and moving outwards.
 Add water as needed (about one-half egg shell of water per egg) until a solid dough has formed.
 Remove the dough from the bowl and knead it on a well-floured surface until it is firm and smooth.
 Form into a ball, cover with a cloth, and let rest for 30 minutes.